Basic Techniques for Humble Inquiry Questioning (1 Day Class)

 - Forcing reflection and learning from it

-Through instruction, discussions, group activities, and hands-on exercises, the you will:
+Through instruction, discussions, group activities, and hands-on exercises, participants will:

 - Recognize the assumptions behind the traditional function of a coach and the limitations of coaching for correction